salih-b/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map returns a new array, .forEach only calls a function once for each element in an array, in order.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function assosiated with an object, function alone can be anywhere.

 3. What is closure?
+is when you have information/data gathered from a scope beyond the scope your in.

 4. Describe the four rules of the 'this' keyword.
+A. Window object binding "this" refers to the entire global scope because it is not rapped around by any other object.

+B.implicit binding just tells us that "this" refers to the object before the dot calling a function.

+C.New binding "this" refers to the object being created by the constructor so whenever new attributes are added, "this" can be utilized for all the new attributes and not just one.

+D.explicit binding is when your specifically defining "this" to a specific place this is usually used with .call and .apply

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() allows us to access the Parent constructor's keys.

 ## Project Set up